Easy Shami Kebabs

 3. Add egg and chopped coriander, mix with hands until well combined.

-4. Make small patties and shallow fry.
+4. Make small patties and then shallow fry them until golden brown on both sides.

 Shami Kebabs recipe